mtosoftware/FinalEngine/CodeReview.md

 - [ ] Floating point numbers are not compared for equality, except in the case where a data structure requires it, such as vector comparison.
 - [ ] Loops have a set length and correct termination conditions.
 - [ ] Blocks of code inside loops are as small as possible.
-- [ ] Order/index of a collection is not modified when it is being looped over, unless _absoutely_ necessary.
+- [ ] Order/index of a collection is not modified when it is being looped over, unless _absolutely_ necessary.
 - [ ] No object exists longer than necessary
 - [ ] Law of Demeter is not violated
 - [ ] Do any of the changes assume anything about input?
 If so, is the assumption fairly accurate or should it be omitted?